Union makes far-reaching demands in Thyssenkrupp elevator M&A endgame

-DUESSELDORF/FRANKFURT (Reuters) - Any new owner of Thyssenkrupp’s (TKAG.DE) prized elevator unit not only has to provide guarantees for jobs and sites but also commit to co-determination structures and investments to keep the business future-proof, Germany’s largest union said.
+DUESSELDORF/FRANKFURT, Feb 18 (Reuters) - Any new owner of Thyssenkrupp’s prized elevator unit not only has to provide guarantees for jobs and sites but also commit to co-determination structures and investments to keep the business future-proof, Germany’s largest union said.

 “We want to conclude the negotiations as fast as possible and then sign an agreement with the chosen buyer,” IG Metall’s Knut Giesler, who leads talks on behalf of employees in Thyssenkrupp’s efforts to sell its elevator division, said on Tuesday.

-Thyssenkrupp on Monday said it had narrowed the field of bidders and was now focusing on selling a majority or all of its elevator unit to either Blackstone (BX.N), Carlyle (CG.O) and the Canada Pension Plan Investment Board or Advent and Cinven [CINV.UL].

-Reporting by Tom Kaeckenhoff, Christoph Steitz, Edward Taylor and Arno Schuetze; editing by Thomas Seythal
+Thyssenkrupp on Monday said it had narrowed the field of bidders and was now focusing on selling a majority or all of its elevator unit to either Blackstone, Carlyle and the Canada Pension Plan Investment Board or Advent and Cinven .
+(Reporting by Tom Kaeckenhoff, Christoph Steitz, Edward Taylor and Arno Schuetze; editing by Thomas Seythal)